-All students, regardless of age, nationality, ethnicity, skin colour, gender, sexuality, health, ability, conviction, family situation, socio-economic background, or other personal factor, are equal members of the Student Union and the university community, and they feel equally welcome in their activities.
+All students, regardless of age, nationality, ethnicity, skin colour, gender, sexuality, health, ability, conviction, family situation, socio-economic background, size, or other personal factor, are equal members of the Student Union and the university community, and they feel equally welcome in their activities.
 None of the above-mentioned personal factors will prevent people from applying for studies or hinder their activities at the University or in student organisations.
 None of the above-mentioned personal factors will put people at a disadvantage in studies, academic services, or decision-making.

 The university community and student organisations do not tolerate any discrimination, harassment, or bullying, and will address any such issues.

 TREY reserves the right to refuse cooperation with third parties that violate the Student Union's principles of equal treatment.
+TREY ensures that at TREY events its partners commit to following the Principles for Safer Spaces.